These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

-Synopsis: A disappointing film in many ways, perhaps the biggest disappointment comes when Indiana Jones (Ford) and wannabe biker (LaBeouf) drive a motorcycle through the university library (but no librarians to be seen).
-Wrecking a library is bad, but what Indiana Jones shouts to a nerdy student is worse: “If you want to be a good archaeologist, you’ve got to get out of the library.” (!@#?!)
+Synopsis: Indiana Jones (Harrison Ford) and a tough guy (Shia LaBeouf) drive a motorcycle through the university library (but no librarians to be seen).
+Indiana Jones shouts to a nerdy student: “If you want to be a good archaeologist, you’ve got to get out of the library.”
 This directly contradicts what Indy had said in Indiana Jones and the Last Crusade, when he had championed the library: “Seventy percent of archaeology is done in the library.”
-Sigh.

 Details: Dir.
 Max Ophüls.
 Perf.
 Joan Fontaine, Louis Jourdan, Mady Christians.
 Universal, 1948.

-Synopsis: A woman (Fontaine) develops a lifelong passion for a concert pianist (Jourdan), who never remembers her.
+Synopsis: A young woman (Joan Fontaine) develops a lifelong passion for a concert pianist (Louis Jourdan), who never remembers her.
 In one scene, she goes to the library to look up a book on her pianist idol, and there is a man sitting at a desk behind her who looks annoyed when she makes noise.
 There is no indication, however, that he is a librarian and not simply a fellow library patron.
 He is unlisted in the credits.

 Details: Dir.
 John Boulting.
 Perf.
 Ian Carmichael, Hugh Griffith, Terry-Thomas, Sharon Acker.
 Kingsley-International, 1957.
 Based on the book by Kingsley Amis.

-Synopsis: Struggling professor Jim Dixon (Carmichael) tries to make a name for himself at a stuffy university.
+Synopsis: Struggling professor Jim Dixon (Ian Carmichael) tries to make a name for himself at a stuffy university.
 Of course, all kinds of mishaps ensue.
 In one scene, he is researching at the college library and encounters Margaret, a neurotic woman who believes they have a serious relationship.
-However, she is clearly not a librarian as she wears long, black professor’s robes; she is also identified as a lecturer in the source book.
+However, she is clearly not a librarian as she wears long, black professor’s robes; she is also identified as a lecturer in the source novel.

 Details: Dir.
 Paul Mazursky.
 Perf.
 Robin Williams, Maria Conchita Alonso, Elya Baskin, Cleavant Derricks.
 Columbia, 1984.

-Synopsis: During a Soviety circus tour, Russian saxophone player (Williams) defects to the U.S. in the middle of Bloomingdale’s.
+Synopsis: During a Soviet circus tour, saxophone player (Robin Williams) defects to the U.S. in the middle of Bloomingdale’s.
 In one scene, he and a couple of friends find themselves in a downpour after watching a movie.
 They take shelter beside a branch of the New York Public Library.

 Details: Dir.
 Ivan Reitman.
 Perf.
 Uma Thurman, Luke Wilson, Anna Farris, Rainn Wilson, Eddie Izzard.
 20th Century Fox, 2006.

 Synopsis: Uma Thurman plays Jenny Johnson as well as her superhero alter ego G-Girl.
-She starts dating Matt (Luke Wilson), but goes crazy when he breaks up with her — like throwing-a-shark-into-his-apartment-kind-of-crazy.
+She starts dating Matt (Luke Wilson) but goes crazy when he breaks up with her.
 Although initially described as “an uptight librarian on the outside,” we find out Jenny’s an art curator.

 Details: Dir.
 Jon Turteltaub.
 Perf.
 John Travolta, Robert Duvall, Kyra Sedgwick, Forest Whitaker.
 Touchstone Pictures, 1996.

-Synopsis: A small-town guy, George Malley (Travolta), becomes supersmart after seeing a light in the sky one night.
+Synopsis: George Malley (John Travolta) becomes super-smart after seeing a light in the sky one night.
 And because George starts reading multiple books a day, the library is mentioned several times throughout the movie.
 They even hold a library book fair showcasing all the library books he’s read in the past 2 months!
 Alas, no librarian.